Steema/TeeChart-for-.NET-CSharp-WinForms-samples/DashBoard/README.md

 Winform project
 Web report page

-The demo accesses an Access mdb database, TeChproductsLtd.mdb.
+The demo accesses an Access mdb database, TechproductsLtd.mdb.

 Requirements:

-To compile this demo you need the TeeChart assembly, teechart.dll.
-This can be downloaded via the evaluation version page:

-https://www.steema.com/downloads/net
+- teechart.dll
+- teegrid.dll

+These assemblies are provisionally included with the project but will be removed when nuget access has been provided for TeeChart Pro (that includes the maps functionality)

+In the meantime the full TeeChart for .NET (Pro version) eval is available here: https://www.steema.com/downloads/net

-and the TeeGrid assembly available via Nuget from the Visual Studio IDE
+The TeeGrid assembly is available via Nuget from the Visual Studio IDE.